foo-dogsquared/freebies-hunt-api/src/list.md

 - [Computational Thinking for Modeling and Simulation](https://courses.edx.org/courses/course-v1:MITx+2.086x+3T2018/course/) | **(I recommend this very much, personally.)** A course that focuses on how to create effective models and techniques to folster computational thinking.
 - [Coursera](https://coursera.org/) | **(Another MOOC platform recommendation.
 Also have some exclusive courses that can be found only on Coursera so neither edX and Coursera can have a huge content gap over the other (I think, anyway).)** Similar to edX over the content and entry barrier being the platform is filled with courses created by institutions and universities.
 - [CS50 Course by Harvard University](http://cs50.harvard.edu/) | **(Very very recommend.
 Much cool and intuitive.)** A very good introductory course on computer science in general, just take it easy and follow the schedule then you'll be fine; I also recommend to take it with friends or a study group too, much easier unlike the way I took 😥, but still doable with solo.
 Also, [CS50 has branched out some courses](https://www.edx.org/cs50) for you to take specific development skills.
-- [Data Structures and Algorithms Specialization by the University of California, San Diego and National Research University Higher School of Economics](https://www.coursera.org/specializations/data-structures-algorithms) | **(This one's different from the UC, San Diego edX course, mind you.)** | A Coursera Specialization course that focuses on mastering algorithmic programs and techniques to create algorithms on generally complex data structures.
+- [Data Structures and Algorithms Specialization by the University of California, San Diego and National Research University Higher School of Economics](https://www.coursera.org/specializations/data-structures-algorithms) | **(This one's different from the UC, San Diego edX course, mind you.)** A Coursera Specialization course that focuses on mastering algorithmic programs and techniques to create algorithms on generally complex data structures.
 - [edX](https://edx.org) | **(Hard to be able to create a course inside of the platform.
 Mostly created by well-known institutions and universities.
 Yup, I recommend it a lot.)** An online platform with most of its courses created by figurehead institutions and universities such as Microsoft, Harvard University, Standford University, Linux Foundation, and more.
 - [Fundamentals of Computers by the Rice University](https://www.coursera.org/specializations/computer-fundamentals) | **(Like the rest of Coursera's specialization course sets, you can just go and visit the individual course modules to get audit the course for free.)** A Coursera specialization course (that is, a set of courses) said to be equivalent to Rice University's first year computer science students' undertaking.
 Here you'll be creating up to 20 projects while tackling about the computer sciencey stuff like algorithms, dynamic programming, and recursions.
 - [Fundamentals of Music Theory](https://www.coursera.org/learn/edinburgh-music-theory) | **(Also, it could use some textbooks to supplement some learnings, I recommend checking to the music resources for that.)** It's a Coursera course offered by Edinburgh University on fundamentals of music theory.
+- [Hacker Tools](https://hacker-tools.github.io/) | **(I recommend this a lot if you want to explore options for programming.
+A lot of people said that tools are not much of importance but I still think it's great to have an overview course regarding those said tools.)** An MIT lecture series on programming tools.
+Also can serve as a resource list for different programming tools on text editors, version control systems, and desktop configurations.
 - [MOOC List](https://www.mooc-list.com/) | A MOOC search engine, similar to Class Central.
 - [Software Engineering Micromasters course by The University of British Columbia](https://www.edx.org/micromasters/software-development) | An edX Micromasters course set that introduces you to software engineering and how to effectively plan, organize, and create programs that scale efficiently.